 Uneven browning is often a pitfall of aluminized steel, but I haven’t had any issues with that at all.
 (Because the colored enamel doesn’t reflect heat as intensely as shiny metal.)
 In fact, my baked goods all emerge from the oven with perfectly golden-brown bottoms — and none turn out too dark.

 Plus, the ultra-saturated color makes for an incredible backdrop for sheet pan suppers.
 I can just bring the whole pan to the table and it feels special.
 And because it’s a ceramic coating, it’s nonstick without any PFOE chemicals.
 Cleaning is super easy, and acidic tomatoes don’t leave marks like they do on my other pans.
 However, unlike my aluminum pans, which can take some serious kitchen abuse, I’m trying to take care of the Holy Sheet.
 I treat it like I do my ceramic sauté pans.
 That means no metal utensils, and I hand-wash it even though it’s touted as being dishwasher-safe.

-At $40 each, the Holy Sheet is a splurge that’s well worth the price.
+At $40 each — or, $30 right now during the retailer’s Fourth of July sale — the Holy Sheet is a splurge that’s well worth the price.
 The nonstick aspect is huge, I clearly love the bright hue, and I also really appreciate that it doesn’t have any splotchy brown spots.
 And, it still looks as good as the day I pulled it out of the box.

 Have you tried this sheet pan?
 Tell us your thoughts in the comments below.